Awards and Distinctions

 The Society for the Study of Symbolic Interaction announces its call for nominations for the Charles Horton Cooley Book Award.
 This award is given annually to an author for a book that represents an important contribution to the perspective of symbolic interaction.
 To be eligible for the award, a nominated book should have a publication date between the three years preceding publication.
 Previously nominated works within this three-year publication period remain eligible but must be re-nominated.

-Nomination deadline: March 4, 2022.
+Nomination deadline: March 15, 2025.
 Copies of the books must be received by the committee by the deadline.
-If you are submitting a nomination for the Cooley Award, please ensure that you contact the publisher as soon as possible to allow sufficient time for copies of the books reach the committee.
+If you are submitting a nomination for the Cooley Award, please ensure that you contact the publisher as soon as possible to allow sufficient time for copies of the books to reach the committee.
 Electronic copies are permitted and are preferable where shipping will cause delays.
-Nominated books must have been published within the three preceding years of the award (i.e. between March 2019 and March 2022).
+Nominated books must have been published within the three preceding years of the award.

 Herbert Blumer Award for Best Graduate Student Paper